6 Best Homeowners Insurance Companies in Vermont in 2023

 Vermont Mutual: Best In-state Homeowners Insurance Company

-For Vermont homeowners insurance policyholders, Vermont Mutual takes first place for lowest premium for its basic policy, bearing in mind that other insurers may cost less after discounts.
+For Vermont homeowners insurance policyholders, Vermont Mutual takes first place for the lowest premium for its basic policy, bearing in mind that other insurers may cost less after discounts.

 The company offers a fair number of endorsements, including the home business endorsement that lets policyholders insure a business being run from home on their homeowners policy instead of needing a separate commercial insurance policy.